 Throughout the program, you will be gifted with items to help support you in your journey.

 Your support person—a partner, mother, friend, or doula—is always welcome to join you in the group sessions.

 You can enroll in Black Centering if you are a Black-identifying pregnant person 12–20 weeks into your pregnancy.

 If you are an Alameda Health System patient, you will get information about joining a BElovedBIRTH Black Centering group at your first prenatal visit.

-For questions about our program and getting enrolled, call Jyesha Wren, midwife and program coordinator, at (510) 497-4246.
+For questions about our program and getting enrolled, call Jyesha Wren, midwife and program director, at (510) 497-4246.

 If you are not an Alameda Health System patient, call (510) 437-8500 to begin getting care with us.